-Lake Natron Camping Safaris 19
+Lake Natron National Park Camping Safaris 156

 This spectacular area sits just north east of the Ngorongoro Crater and forms part of Africa's immense Great Rift Valley.
 Nestled between rolling volcanic hills and deep craters, Lake Natron sits at the lowest point of the rift valley - 600m above sea level - and is probably the world's most caustic body of water.